RubixML/ML/README.md

 ```

 ### Word Count Vectorizer
 The Word Count Vectorizer builds a vocabulary from the training samples and transforms text blobs into fixed length feature vectors.
-Each feature column represents a word from the vocabulary and the value denotes the number of times that word appears in a given sample.
+Each feature column represents a word or *token* from the vocabulary and the value denotes the number of times that word appears in a given sample.

 #### Parameters:
 | # | Param | Default | Type | Description |